-Your recovery has been going good up to this point.
+Your recovery has been going well up to this point.
 You’ve got your tools, your routine, and your support systems in place.
 Everything is fantastic!
 Until it isn’t.

 Life is going to throw us curveballs whether we are drinking or not, but you’re having trouble accepting that right now.
 Maybe it’s the first time you’re dealing with a lot of this stuff without alcohol and it’s testing your resolve.

 Your landlord is giving you a hard time.
 Maybe your boss is a total asshole.
-More seriously, you just experienced a breakup.
+You just experienced a breakup.

 All those old, familiar emotions are flooding back.
 You can’t do this.
 You can’t handle this.
 Everybody else gets to go to happy hour after work to deal with their boss being a dick.
 Why can’t you?